-Although a second-order BDF scheme has been recently investigated for the NCH equation in [38], the numerical scheme proposed in this paper (the scheme (2.2) given later) still performs significantly in some aspects.
+Although a BDF2 scheme has been recently investigated for the NCH equation in [39], the numerical scheme proposed in this paper (the scheme (2.2) given later) still performs significantly in some aspects.
 First, the constraints of the stabilizing constants A_0 and A_1 for the energy stability are of order $O(M_0^2)$ (with M_0 the supremum norm of the exact solution, as well as its temporal derivative), in comparison with the order $O(M_0^4)$ for the BDF2 scheme.
 In other words, the lower bounds required for A_0 and A_1 are expected to be smaller for the Crank-Nicolson scheme at a theoretical level.
 Second, as mentioned above, the modified energy defined for the BDF2 scheme possesses a deviation of order $O(\Delta t)$ away from the original energy functional.
-For the proposed Crank-Nicolson scheme, we will prove the energy stability with respect to a modified energy with a deviation of order $O(\Delta t^2)$ away from the original energy functional.
-This fact implies that the modified energy dissipation law becomes closer to the original physical system, in comparison with the BDF2 scheme reported in [38].
+For the proposed Crank-Nicolson scheme, we prove the energy stability with respect to a modified energy with a deviation of order $O(\Delta t^2)$ away from the original energy functional.
+This fact implies that the modified energy dissipation law becomes closer to the original physical system, in comparison with the BDF2 scheme reported in [39].

 The rest of this paper is organized as follows.
-The second-order stabilized linear numerical scheme, obtained by modifying the existing algorithm (1.3), is presented in the fully-discrete version in Section 2.
-Some spatial discretization notations are introduced.
-In Section 3, we conduct the convergence analysis for the proposed scheme by the induction argument, including the high-order consistency estimate, a rough error estimate, and a refined error estimate.
+The second-order stabilized linear numerical scheme, obtained by modifying the existing algorithm (1.3), is presented in the fully-discrete version in Section 2, and some spatial discretization notations are also introduced in this section.
+In Section 3, we conduct the convergence analysis for the proposed scheme by the induction argument, including the higher-order consistency estimate, a rough error estimate and a refined error estimate.
 In addition, the infinity-norm of the numerical solution is justified as a by-product of the convergence result.
 Subsequently, the energy stability of the proposed scheme is proved in Section 4.
+Some numerical experiments are conducted in Section 5 to verify the second-order temporal convergence rates and the energy dissipation property.
 Finally, some concluding remarks are given in Section 6.